dbochicchio/matterbridge-webhooks/docs/MULTI_COMMAND_FEATURE.md

-# Multiple Commands Per Endpoint Feature
+# Running Multiple Commands for One Action

-## Overview
+## What This Means

-This feature allows you to specify **multiple HTTP commands** to be executed **sequentially** for a single endpoint action.
-Previously, you could only configure one command per action (on, off, brightness, etc.).
-Now you can execute multiple commands in sequence.
+Instead of running one API call per action, you can run multiple in order.
+For example, when you turn on a light, you can simultaneously execute commands to power it on AND set the brightness.

-## What's New
+## Before and After

 ### Before (Single Command Only)

 ```json
 {
   "webhooks": {